SpinachR/research_ideas/README.md

 28. Combating Noisy Labels by Agreement: A Joint Training Method with Co-Regularization.

     'Decoupling' and 'Co-teaching+' claim that the 'disagreement' strategy is crucial for alleviating the problem of learning with noisy labels.
     Differences between 'co-teaching' and 'co-training': co-training uses two different views; co-training did not use the memorization property of DNN (the small loss for one network may be large for the other network).

     a.
 Decoupling: select not consistent samples to update networks.
 Update by disagreement: S={(x,y): h1(x) != h2(x)}, update h1 with S and update h2 with S. Similar to hard-mining?
 Only hard mining is not enough.
     b.
 Coteaching: use one network to select 'small-loss' samples to update the other network, and vice versa.
     c.
 Coteaching+: 'Coteaching+Decoupling' since coteaching will make two prediction closer with the epochs increasing.
+(How does Disagreement Help Generalization against Label Corruption?)

+29.